mkosir/demozap/README.md

 ![](demo.gif)

-Maintaining example code and live demo separately makes it painful, it's easy to get them out of sync 🙅
+Maintaining example code and demo separately makes it painful, it's easy to get them out of sync 🙅

 Code can't lie, demo code can 💥